Cyclone Leon–Eline: Mozambique

 After the storm knocked over 90 power poles, about two-thirds of Beira was without power and water, and two people were killed due to downed power lines.
-Flooding damaged the World Food Program warehouse in the city.
+Flooding damaged the World Food Programme warehouse in the city.
 Also in Beira, the combination of strong winds and waves sank five ships in the harbor, including one at the entrance; this halted port traffic for about two weeks.
 Floods submerged the primary highway connecting the north and south of the country, and damaged several other roads and rail lines, halting the region's economy by preventing movement of goods.
 About 4 km of the rail line between Maputo and Zimbabwe was under water.
 The swollen Limpopo River isolated the town of Xai-Xai after all connecting roads and the airport were inundated, and the bridge connecting the rest of the region to the south was damaged.
 Water levels along the river reached as high as 11 m above normal in some areas, as well as 15 km wide, which broke the record for highest crest by 3 m.
 A dam broke along the river, flooding the town of Chokwe in the middle of the night and trapping several unprepared residents.
 Flooding there surpassed the previous water depth record by 2 m, set in 1977, thus inundating the town up to ceiling of one story buildings.
 In the city of Inhambane, the flooded Save River swept away several houses.
 Along the river, 50,000 people were unaccounted for as of March 1, many of whom were washed away.
 In nearby Nova Mambone, thousands of people became homeless due to storm flooding, killing at least ten people.
 About 55 people drowned in Sofala Province after rescue helicopters arrived too late to save them.
 Around 20,000 people in the capital city of Maputo lost their homes.